-VBNC will optimize the effects of the Project on employment.
+Vale Inco NL will optimize the effects of the Project on employment.
+It will:

-• retain labour from local and national sources, to ensure that the construction schedule is met, while respecting commitments made under the Industrial and Employment Benefits Agreement (IEBA) between VBNC and the Government and Newfoundland and Labrador.
+• Retain labour from local and national sources, to ensure that the construction schedule is met, while respecting commitments made under the Industrial and Employment Benefits

-- establish a collective agreement with the Resource Development Council (RDC) that will see its member unions supplying skilled trades to construction contractors.
-This may include a commitment for construction contractors to employ qualified local people. - conduct job fairs in Western Canada to attract former Newfoundland and Labrador residents back to the Province to work on the Project. - continue to work with the Demonstration Project workforce with a view to transitioning many of them into Project positions. - develop a human resources plan in support of its commitment to women's employment in the IEBA. - work with governments, educational institutions, women's organizations and industry associations to advance gender diversity on the Project, including the establishment of targets for women's participation. - create a welcoming and respectful workplace, and adopt policies and initiatives that incorporate VBNC's commitment to "People Values", in support of the employment and retention of women. - implement gender-based analysis for its own operations and those of its contractors to better understand issues that affect the advancement of women in the workplace. - provide competitive wages and benefits and a progressive work environment. - continue to collect resumés from residents of the Province interested in employment, and to support the use of the local area skills/qualifications database that is maintained by the Hydromet Participation Initiative (HPI), a multi-component program designed to identify and enhance participation of regional and provincial businesses in aspects of the VBNC Processing Plant and provide benefits to local non-profit organizations and residents.
+Agreement (IEBA) between Vale Inco NL and the Government and Newfoundland and Labrador;

-During Project Decommissioning VBNC will
+- Establish a collective agreement with the Resource Development Council (RDC) that will see its member unions supplying skilled trades to construction contractors; this may include a commitment for construction contractors to employ qualified local people; - Conduct job fairs in western Canada to attract former Newfoundland and Labrador residents back to the province to work on the Project; - Continue to work with the Demonstration Project workforce with a view to transitioning many of them into Project positions; - Develop a human resources plan in support of its commitment to women's employment in the IEBA; - Work with governments, educational institutions, women's organizations and industry associations to advance gender diversity on the Project, including the establishment of targets for women's participation; - Create a welcoming and respectful workplace, and adopt policies and initiatives that incorporate Vale Inco NL's commitment to People Values, in support of the employment and retention of women; - Implement gender-based analysis for its own operations and those of its contractors to better understand issues that affect the advancement of women in the workplace; - Provide competitive wages and benefits and a progressive work environment; - Continue to collect résumés from residents interested in employment, and to support the use of the local area skills/qualifications database that is maintained by the Hydromet Participation Initiative (HPI), a multi-component program designed to identify and enhance participation of regional and provincial businesses in aspects of the Vale Inco NL Processing Plant and provide benefits to local non-profit organizations and residents.

-• work with employees in advance of the scheduled facility closure and offer programs to assist transition, including identifying employment and business opportunities at other CVRD Inco Limited facilities, and providing outplacement services, severance packages, and career counseling
+During Project Decommissioning, Vale Inco NL will work with employees in advance of the scheduled facility Closure and offer programs to assist transition, including identifying employment and business opportunities at other CVRD Inco Limited facilities, and providing outplacement services, severance packages, and career counseling.